 - Eligibility:

-- ABLE accounts require the onset of disability before age 26, whereas SNTs do not have this restriction.
+- ABLE accounts require the onset of disability before age 46 (effective January 1, 2026), whereas SNTs do not have this restriction.

 - Control: ABLE accounts are managed directly by the individual with a disability or an authorized legal representative.
 SNTs are controlled by a trustee.